gutucristian/gutucristian.github.io/_posts/2019-10-12-Recover-BST.md

 Why do we swap prev with cur when we find two places where the invariant is broken?

-Because we traverse tree in-order we know that prev node of first tuple is most likely in the left half of the tree or (sub-tree).
-So, by definition, prev
+Because prev in first tuple is greater than cur in first tuple.
+The second tuple is found somewhere in the right part of the tree or subtree where the values are greater.
+Because of this, prev must have come from that side and cur from second tuple (which is smaller than prev in second tuple) must have come from left side.
+So we swap prev from first tuple with cur from second tuple.